A solid financial base is essential when you are starting up a new business.

 - You are unlikely to interest outside investors unless you can show a strong track record and a credible business plan.

 - Investors - who purchase an equity stake in the business - will expect to be offered high potential returns to compensate for the risk they are taking on.

 The British Private Equity and Venture Capital Association (BVCA) offers useful free publications that contain advice on finding private investors and venture capital companies.

-Another good source of information on venture capital funding is the British Business Angels Association (020 7089 2305).
+Another good source of information on venture capital funding is the UK Business Angels Association (020 7492 0490).